KumarRobotics/sloam/README.md

 You will also need a neural network model for tree segmentation.
 You can find the ones we used for pine trees [here](https://drive.google.com/drive/folders/1RjuANtrhq0mfgWYKIFZWIriCozDq-Wc3?usp=sharing) (we used the same model in real world and simulated experiments).
 Download the model and put it in the `models` folder.

 We used [RangeNet++](https://github.com/PRBonn/lidar-bonnetal) for segmentation.
 The trained model needs to be exported to ONNX format.
 Depending on your inputs/architecture you may need to change the file `sloam/src/segmentation/inference.cpp`.
+You may also need to change the `seg_model_path` in the file `sloam/params/sloam.yaml` to point to the trained model.

 ## Docker Image